 Leading the effort to connect our downtown neighborhoods with a new streetcar line on First Avenue

 Seattle has two streetcar lines that are fully integrated into the ORCA card system, but remain disconnected to our center city.
-As a member of the Seattle Streetcar Coalition, the DSA has led the effort to design and build a new link, called the Center City Connector.
-Initially approved by Seattle City Council in 2014, the alignment will connect Chinatown-ID and Pioneer Square to the Pike Place Market and South Lake Union.
-When the line is completed, streetcars will arrive every five minutes and travel in a dedicated travel lane along First Avenue.
-The Seattle Streetcar Coalition is a group of more than 70 member organizations that support the development of an expanded and highly functional streetcar network in our center city.
+As a member of the Seattle Streetcar Coalition, DSA has led the effort to ensure completion of the Center City Connector.
+Initially approved by Seattle City Council in 2014, this new streetcar line will connect Chinatown-ID and Pioneer Square to the Pike Place Market and South Lake Union.
+When complete, streetcars will arrive every five minutes and travel in a dedicated lane along First Avenue.